peakyragnar/hx/front-end-next.md

 ### Supporting Surfaces
 - **Examples Gallery**
   - Curated list of recent claims with verdicts to help new users understand outputs before submitting.
+  - Implemented as `/examples.html`, pulling the latest runs from the local SQLite database.
 - **Learn Page (optional expansion)**
   - Longer-form explanation, product philosophy, data privacy, methodology blurb.
   - Link from footer and from FAQ accordion "See more".